sklasek/svalflux/flux_updated_figs.md

 throughout a sediment column at a steady-state condition.
 As methane flux increases, (C), SR-AOM is stimulated at shallower depths and sulfate profiles show a concave-up curvature.
-After decades of steadily increasing methane flux at a particular area, (D), diffusion modeling can be used to estimate how quickly the methane front traveled the distance between the current and prior sulfate depletion depths (indicated by the orange bracket).](figures/F1.png)
+After decades of steadily increasing methane flux at a particular area, (D), reactive-transport modeling can be used to estimate how quickly the methane front diffused the distance between the current and prior sulfate depletion depths (indicated by the orange bracket).](figures/F1.png)

 ## Panel figures